Golf club employees as influencers: a blessing?

 Micro-influencers have the highest engagement rates (averaging at 7%) on their feed posts!

-We should not neglect the notion to create partnerships with the selected influencers to be able to achieve continuous engagement with the right potential customers.
+We should not neglect the notion of creating partnerships with selected influencers to achieve continuous engagement with the right potential customers.

 Just like in other areas of advertising, customers need to meet with your message several times (cca.
 4-8 times) to achieve the desired action.